Assess with Success!

 Problem & Solution

 New instructional designers have access to plenty of resources showing them how to create learning assessments in Articulate Storyline—from articles about designing fancy drag and drops to YouTube videos about how to jazz up your multiple-choice questions.
 But they also need to be educated on WHY to choose a drag and drop instead of multiple choice in the first place.
+Poorly designed assessments hurt everyone involved in the learning process, from the learners and clients to the subject matter experts and the instructional designers themselves.
+When assessments are designed incorrectly, they distract from the learning concepts rather than reinforce them.
+This wastes time, money, and other valuable resources.
+Designing assessments with purpose and strategy is beneficial for all stakeholders involved in the learning process.
+When assessments are designed correctly, it helps:

 Assess with Success covers when and how to align different types of assessment to specific learning goals.